Fairy chess piece: Riders

 A rider, or ranging piece, is a piece that moves an unlimited distance in one direction, provided there are no pieces in the way.
 Each basic rider corresponds to a basic leaper, and can be thought of as repeating that leaper's move in one direction until an obstacle is reached.
 If the obstacle is a friendly piece, it blocks further movement; if the obstacle is an enemy piece, it may be captured, but it cannot be jumped over.

 There are three riders in : the rook is a (0,1)-rider; the bishop is a (1,1)-rider; and the queen combines both patterns.
 Sliders are a special case of riders that can only move between geometrically contiguous cells.
 All of the riders in orthodox chess are examples of sliders.

 Riders can create both pins and skewers.
-One popular fairy chess rider is the nightrider, which can make an unlimited number of knight moves in any direction (like other riders, it cannot change direction partway through its move).
-The names of riders are often obtained by taking the name of its base leaper and adding the suffix "rider".
-For example, the zebrarider is a (2,3)-rider.
-A nightrider can be blocked only on a square one of its component knight moves falls on: if a nightrider starts on a1, it can be blocked on b3 or c2, but not on a2, b2, or b1.
-It can only travel from a1 to c5 if the intervening square b3 is unoccupied.
+One popular fairy chess rider is the nightrider, which can make an unlimited number of knight moves in any single direction.
+(Most fairy-chess riders cannot change direction partway through a move, though some riders in large shogi variants can; see "bent rider" below.)
+A nightrider is a leaper only at the local level: it is blocked by any piece on a square one of its component knight moves would fall on.
+That is, if a nightrider starts on a1, it can be blocked on b3 or c2, but not on a2, b2, or b1.
+It can only travel from a1 to c5 (a 2,4 move) if the intervening square b3 (a 1,2 move away in the same direction) is unoccupied.
+The names of other riders are often obtained by compounding the name of its base leaper with "rider".
+For example, the zebrarider is a (2,3)-rider, which can make any multiple of a (2,3) move as long as no intervening (2,3) square is occupied.